tschoonj/gtkmm-plplot/README.md

 Development occurs mostly on a Mac but I will ensure it also runs properly on Windows and Linux...

+## Documentation

+I have generated documentation with Doxygen.
+Have a look at http://tschoonj.github.io/gtkmm-plplot.

 Tom Schoonjans